-- The financial product shall have the weighted average ESG score of its portfolio higher than the weighted average ESG score of its investment universe - The financial product shall have at least 90% of its assets (excluding ancillary liquid assets) covered by the ESG analysis based on the ESG internal proprietary methodology
+- The financial product shall have at least 90% of its assets (excluding ancillary liquid assets) covered by the ESG analysis based on the proprietary ESG methodology - The financial product shall have the weighted average carbon footprint of its portfolio at least 50% lower than the weighted average carbon footprint of its investment universe

-- The financial product shall invest at least 35% of its assets in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation.
+The financial product shall invest at least 40% of its assets in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation.
 Criteria to qualify an investment as 'sustainable investment' are indicated in the above question "What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?" and the quantitative and qualitative thresholds are mentioned in the main part of the Prospectus

 In addition, the management company has implemented a voting and engagement policy.
 Several examples of commitments are detailed in the vote and commitment section of the Sustainability Report.
-These documents are available at the following link: https://www.bnpparibas-am.com/en/sustainability-documents/
+These documents are available at the following link: Sustainability - BNPP AM Luxembourg private investor